 See IUCN's Framework for Action.

 A range of new proposals are currently in motion.
-IUCN intends to extend the geographical scope of its work to the Arctic region and West Africa.
-Further efforts will also be invested in the Mediterranean Sea.
+IUCN intends to extend the geographical scope of its work to the Arctic region, West Africa and the Western Indian Ocean (Source to Sea).